My Favorite {Breastfeeding} Things

 In pregnancy:

-• A Double Electric Breast Pump: Your health insurance likely covers it.
-You can call your health insurance company or go through company like The Lactation Network or Aeroflow to know your options when deciding on a pump.
+A Double Electric Breast Pump: Your health insurance covers it.
+You can call your health insurance company or go through companies like Baby List or Aeroflow to know your options when deciding on a pump.
 My favorite pump is the Spectra S1.
 If you don't feel like you need it to be battery powered and are on a budget, my second place pump is a Spectra S2.
 Another option is the Motif Luna.
 If none of these are options, feel free to text me (336-707-3842) your options for pumps and I'll give a recommendation based on your feeding needs and goals.
 Sometimes moms don't think that they will need a pump immediately postpartum (and hopefully you won't!) - but because it's covered by insurance, I absolutely recommend you buy one just in case it's needed.
+I strongly recommend a traditional pump rather than a wearable pump as the main pump that you get through insurance.
+If you have challenges in the early days and need to pump, it is vital to have a traditional pump to get your milk supply established.
+Wearable pumps do not work well to get supply established for the large majority of women - so I don't recommend them to have as your only pump.
+If you already have a traditional pump and are interested in getting a wearable pump later on - it's fine to have a wearable pump as a secondary pump.
+Just get a traditional pump as your primary option.

-• Silverettes: Now this one is a splurge and isn’t a necessity.
-However, everyone I’ve known who uses this product loves it.
+Silverettes: Now this one is a splurge and isn’t a necessity.
+However, 90% of the moms who use this product love it.
 Silver is a naturally antimicrobial, anti fungal, and antibacterial metal which also contains potent anti-inflammatory properties that can be used to heal and prevent cracks, soreness, and infections on the nipples.
 They are not bulky or uncomfortable and they are totally safe for mom and baby.
 Here’s where you can buy them.
+If you invest in these, be sure to take them with you to the hospital!

 And that’s it!
 It’s a short list, I know.
 But I hope it helps.
 More important than anything is education, motivation, support, and {of course}, your breasts!